Map

 The museum is also home to the Urban BoatWorks program, which teaches middle and high school youth how to build wooden paddle boats, canoes, and kayaks.

-Location: 1912 Broadway, Camden NJ
+1912 Broadway.
+Camden NJ

 • 6 Champion School